IreneZiyouLi/data-visualization/project_user_research.md

 - Wrap-up:
 - "Thank you for taking your time!
 Wish you have a good day and keep healthy!"
 ### the findings from interviews
+To prevent enclose PII information, I would provide the summary of positive and negative(area of improvement) from the interview.
+- Positives:
+1. the langauge used is easily to understand (precieved by all 3 interviewees)
+2. the visualization is not confusing (but not fancy as well)
+3.

 ### changes planned on implementing to update visualizations next week to address the issues identified